-‘Outlander’ Season 5 Gets February 2020 Release Date
+‘Outlander’ Season 5 Gets February, 2020, Release Date

 “It’s given us (the cast) so many opportunities,” he said.
 “I’ve been able to do a couple of movies this summer.”

-Entertainment Weekly reports that fans who are excited about the next season of the show will get a chance to see the cast at New York Comic Con which will be held in October.
+Entertainment Weekly reports that fans who are excited about the next season of the show will get a chance to see the cast at New York Comic-Con which will be held in October.

-Sam Heughan will be there as well as the show’s star Caitriona Balfe (Claire Fraser).
+Sam Heughan will be there, as well as the show’s star Caitriona Balfe (Claire Fraser).
 Author Diana Gabaldon will attend as well.
-The show is based on her popular eponymous book series.
+The show is based on her popular book series.

-According to EW, season 5 will be based on The Fiery Cross, the fifth book in the Outlander series.
-As TVLine notes each previous season has been based on its corresponding book as well.
+According to EW, Season 5 will be based on The Fiery Cross, the fifth book in the Outlander series.
+As TVLine notes, each previous season has been based on its corresponding book as well.

 Save the date, #Outlander fans.
 Season 5 premieres February 16 on @STARZ! pic.twitter.com/991m3FtEtM